-But when you load up your favorite online casino (such as Sbobet.work), you probably aren’t thinking about the software which makes it all possible.
+But when you load up your favourite online casino, you probably aren’t thinking about the software which makes it all possible.
 In fact, most people don’t even know that behind most online casinos are widely used, easily customized software which provides almost everything about your online gaming experience.

 Digging into the ‘about’ pages on most casinos will reveal which software operator they’re rolling with, but many still choose to hide their software partners in a bid to give the impression of uniqueness in the market.

 Needless to say, there are very few casinos which do create their own games, instead relying on dedicated casino software developers to create experiences which their customers will love.
 But who are these companies silently creating our favourite casino games behind the scenes?
 Join us as we share with you the best of them: